 - According to Lonely Planet, Lake Wakatipu has the world’s second-purest lake water.
 We can’t find any evidence of this so we’ll get back to you, but the water is amazingly clear and clean

-- Queenstown was the base for the Mission Impossible movie team during filming for the latest film.
-Queenstown, or it’s surrounding area, will act as a stunt double for Iraq
+- Was the base for the Mission Impossible movie team during filming for the latest film.
+The surrounding area, will act as a stunt double for Iraq

 - The town’s Gay Ski Week is the largest gay pride festival in the Southern Hemisphere